UI Hardening (Android)

 Hardening.getInstance().hardenView(View v, Boolean b);

-• @v: View, which needs to be made more secure
+@v: The View (or ViewGroup) that needs to be made more secure.

-2. Halting the processing of input events when transparent overlays are present above the UI element(s) of the application
+- Prevents the processing of input events when a transparent overlay is placed above the UI

 Enable Ui Hardening